Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Context

 \section{Context}

-The following scenario is common in the appraisal of new oncology drugs.
-Consider an active treatment, treatment $A$, which needs to be compared to another active treatment $B$ for the purposes of reimbursement.
-Treatment $A$ is new and being tested for cost-effectiveness, and treatment $B$ is typically an established intervention, already on the market.
+Consider an active treatment $A$, which needs to be compared to another active treatment $B$ for the purposes of reimbursement.
+Treatment $A$ is new and being tested for cost-effectiveness, while treatment $B$ is typically an established intervention, already on the market.
 Both treatments have been evaluated in a RCT against a common comparator $C$, e.g.~standard of care or placebo, but not against each other.
-In the absence of trials directly comparing $A$ and $B$, indirect comparisons are performed to estimate the relative treatment effect for a specific outcome.
-The objective is to perform the analysis that would be conducted in a hypothetical head-to-head RCT between $A$ and $B$, an analysis which indirect treatment comparisons seek to emulate.
+Indirect comparisons are performed to estimate the relative treatment effect for a specific outcome.
+The objective is to perform the analysis that would be conducted in a hypothetical head-to-head RCT between $A$ and $B$, which indirect treatment comparisons seek to emulate.

-The RCT is widely considered the gold standard design to evaluate treatments\cite{glenny2005indirect} due to its internal validity.\cite{temple2000placebo}.
-Appropriate randomization guarantees covariate balance on expectation, so that the treatment groups are comparable and confounding is limited.
-Therefore, assuming no structural issues (e.g.~no dropout, non-adherence, measurement error, etc.), RCTs allow for unbiased estimation of the relative treatment effect within the study.
+The RCT is widely considered the gold standard design to evaluate treatments\cite{glenny2005indirect} due to its internal validity.\cite{temple2000placebo} Appropriate randomization guarantees covariate balance on expectation, so that the treatment groups are comparable and confounding is limited.
+Therefore, assuming no structural issues (e.g.~no dropout, measurement error, etc.), RCTs allow for unbiased estimation of the relative treatment effect within the study.